fametrano/fametrano.github.io/_pages/about.md

 also been cofounder and managing partner of RiskMap (now part of Confluence Technologies).

-His mom and dad are very proud of him, his wife might share the feeling but has never disclosed her opinion officially, his daughters and son just don't care about his public persona, his friends consider him bizarre, his colleagues and students love and hate him depending on their sensitivities and experiences.
+His parents are very proud of him, his wife might share the feeling but has never officially disclosed her opinion, his daughters and son do not have interest in his professional activities, his friends consider him bizarre, his colleagues and students love and hate him depending on their sensitivities and experiences.